 Priority will next be given to children with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
 Priority will not be given to children with siblings who are former pupils of the school.
-Pupils whose main residence is within the catchment area.
-Parents can view each academy catchment area through their local authority website.
-NB; criterion 3 is not applicable in full to Lincolnshire or Tameside academies because they do not have catchment areas.
+Pupils who are eligiable for Early Years Pupil Premium and are in a nursery class which is part of the academy.

-4. Priority will next be given to children of staff at the academy, in either of the following circumstances: a) The member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage
+4. Priority will next be given to children of staff at the academy, in either of the following circumstances:

+a) The member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage